 For 9th and 10th Grade StudentsRegister and Pay for Introduction to Acing High School for 9th & 10th Grades (2018-19)

-8 Saturday classes for two hours each includes time for both instruction and individualized problem-solving.
+This year we will have four sections of our wildly popular, essential class for students who intend to Ace High School!
+Join us to for 8 weekend classes for two hours each.
+Includes time for both instruction and individualized problem-solving.
 Limit of twelve students per class.

 - Saturday Dates: